MISP/misp-website/_posts/2020-10-08-Event-Reports.md

 ### Editor autocompletion
-The editor provides autocompletion for various types of datapoint.
+The editor provides auto-completion for various types of datapoint.
 Once the `scope` is picked, suggestions are proposed based on the value provided in the `UUID` field.
 Once the hint is chosen, the provided value is replaced by the actual UUID of the element, the only exception being for tags.

 - Hinting with the filename value